zenobio93/seat-docs/docs/installation/manual_installation.md

 If the server you want to install SeAT on is being used for other things too (such as hosting MySQL databases and or websites), then please keep that in mind while following this guide.

 Packages are installed using the `aptitude` package manager as the `root` user.

-!!! note "Eve Application and ESI"

-    SeAT consumes CCP's [ESI](https://esi.evetech.net/) service in order to retrieve EVE Online related information.
-    Before you can make any authenticated calls to ESI, you have to register a third party EVE application on the [developers portal](developers.eveonline.com/).
-    This is an absolute must for SeAT to be of any use.
-The configuration of this step is covered in a later stage of the documentation.

 ## OS Installation